nethesis/tancredi/API.md

 The Tancredi data model has two main entities: **phone** and (phone) **model**.

-Both entities have the **variables** property, that is a collection of settings required to generate the phone provisioning files.
+Both entities have the **variables** attribute, that is a collection of settings required to generate the phone provisioning files.

 A **phone** can be related to a **model**.
 If this relationship is not defined,